genestack/user-tutorials/user-guide/source/guide/references.rst

 Introduction to bioinformatics:

-Luscombe NM et al. “What is bioinformatics?
-An introduction and overview.”
+Luscombe NM et al. "What is bioinformatics?
+An introduction and overview."
 Yearbook of Medical Informatics.
 2001. https://www.ebi.ac.uk/luscombe/docs/imia\_review.pdf)

 Application management: